ofiwg/libfabric/man/fi_endpoint.3.md

   This adds reliable-datagram semantics over the NetworkDirect connection- oriented endpoint semantics.

-*FI_PROTO_PSMX*
-: The protocol is based on an Intel proprietary protocol known as PSM, performance scaled messaging.
-PSMX is an extended version of the PSM protocol to support the libfabric interfaces.

 *FI_PROTO_PSMX2*
 : The protocol is based on an Intel proprietary protocol known as PSM2, performance scaled messaging version 2.
 PSMX2 is an extended version of the